IgniteUI/igniteui-docfx/en/components/general/ignite-ui-licensing.md

 > More information on how to start using the Ignite UI for Angular npm package can be found in [this topic](getting_started.md#installing-ignite-ui-for-angular) and more information on Ignite UI Dock Manager WebComponent can be found [here](../dock-manager.md).

-### How to setup you environment to use the private npm feed?
+### How to setup your environment to use the private npm feed?

 #### First you need to setup the private registry and to associate this registry with the Infragistics scope.